Composite image of a Modern Control room indoors 322717_ABMS_Command_Room_1_120720.psd

 KC-46A

 In the future fight, decisions need to happen at machine speeds — and in the competition for information superiority, the team with the best technology wins.
-Boeing's open-systems environment not only ensures access to the best technology, it helps ensure that the insights derived by artificial intelligence and analytics algorithms can be shared seamlessly as actionable data with decision-makers.
+Boeing’s open-systems environment not only ensures access to the best technology but also helps ensure that the insights derived by artificial intelligence and analytics algorithms can be shared seamlessly as actionable data with decision-makers.
 This connected technology ecosystem allows the modern warfighter to collect, process and share critical information for better, faster decisions than ever before.

 Satellite in space